JoshuaMakuletxz/esx_gangjob/README.md

+GANGJOB FOR WEIGHT SYSTEM (only for WEIGHT!!!)

-I am  the developer of this script, i just upload this esx_gangjob w/ Discord Logs ( WEBHOOKS ) How to change discord webhooks?
+Gangjob w/ Discord Logs ( WEBHOOKS )
+How to change discord webhooks?
-GO TO SERVER/MAIN.LUA
+Go to SERVER/MAIN.LUA
 "put webhook here" This will be the line where you can upload your webhooks

-Thanks...
+Thanks for using this script.